Trusted WordPress tutorials, when you need them most.

 That’s why we will be using the free WPCode plugin, which makes it safe for anyone to add code snippets to WordPress files.

-First, you will need to install and activate WPCode.
-For detailed instructions, see our step-by-step guide on how to install a WordPress plugin.
+First, let’s install and activate WPCode.
+For detailed instructions, feel free to see our step-by-step guide on how to install a WordPress plugin.

-Once that’s done, go to Code Snippets » Add Snippet in the admin dashboard’s left-hand menu.
+Once that’s done, you’ll need to go to Code Snippets » + Add Snippet in the admin dashboard’s left-hand menu.

 Use snippet in WPCode to change the footer